-The Cottage Food Law in Florida allows individuals to sell certain foods produced in a home kitchen.
+The Florida Cottage Food Law allows individuals to sell certain foods produced in a home kitchen.
 The foods must have a low risk of foodborne illness, as outlined in Section 500.80 of the Florida Statutes.
 Cottage foods cannot be sold wholesale and can only be sold in the State of Florida.
 Operators must properly package and label all cottage foods; in addition to free samples for tasting.

 Many cottage food operators in Florida are not aware that hiring temporary help is not allowed.
 However, according to an Environmental Specialist with the Florida Department of Agriculture, cottage food operators cannot hire employees of any type, not temporary, full-time, part-time or volunteers.
 You must do all of the work yourself and if you deliver your product, you must deliver it yourself.
 Cottage Food production is not regulated, CFO’s produce small-batch products, low volume and permits are not required.

 Review the Florida Cottage Food Law document and contact them at 850-245-5520 if you have questions.

 The State of Florida provides a thorough overview of what is allowed as a Cottage Food Operator.